 Signed at build.
-Bound to the artifact.
+Governed across the lifecycle.

 Jenkins